 Thankfully, Facebook has a Compare Audience Overlap feature.
 Just select two or more audiences and you can see how distinct they are.
 As a rule of thumb, anything with more than a 50% overlap is probably going to cause you problems.
 If the overlap is between 25-50%, you’re still probably OK, as long as the audience size is large enough.

 Tip #7: Be Patient

-Here’s the real challenge with Facebook ads: they don’t work right away.
+Here’s the real challenge when you see your Facebook ads not working: your fixes don’t work right away.
 Here’s an example: